What is an Epic?

 - Create and assign promotional codes for last-minute purchases

-- Add text-message capability to mobile app, to send last-minute promos and coupons
+- Add text-message capability to the mobile app, to send last-minute promos and coupons

 - Develop creative for promo emails and SMS texts